YamitCohenTsedek/ex1/README.md

 ![image](https://user-images.githubusercontent.com/45918740/100991421-a4e99680-355b-11eb-89c8-864d5b9c7a7a.png) <br />
-In the code above we created a new function named Stam, that does not change the value received but returns it as it is. <br />
+In the code above we created a new function named Stam, that does not change the received value, but returns it as it is. <br />
 ![image](https://user-images.githubusercontent.com/45918740/100991718-fdb92f00-355b-11eb-8966-c0d018a4c208.png) <br />

 Therefore, the mission above performs the following calculation: <br />